Build context

 Remote tarballs

-If you pass the URL to a remote tarball, then the URL itself is sent to the builder.
+If you pass the URL to a remote tarball, the URL itself is sent to the builder.

 $ docker build http://server/context.tar.gz